jjwall/jjwall.github.io/writings/blog/2025/myth-as-the-penultimate-truth.md

 All mythological stories in some way, shape, or form are meant to express this human idea of rebirth, transformation, and transcendence.

-Our Soul descends from the Heavens into these human-body-avatars, only to be mired in sin, mud, and blood - perhaps even taking a trip of descent even further into the <i>Underworld</i> to find the <i>Pearl buried beneath the Depths</i>, and once uncovered, eventually our Soul must Ascend back to the Heavens–back to its Home.
+Our Soul descends from the Heavens into these human-body-avatars, only to be mired in sin, mud, and blood–perhaps even taking a trip of descent even further into the <i>Underworld</i> to find the <i>Pearl buried beneath the Depths</i>, and once uncovered, eventually our Soul must Ascend back to the Heavens–back to its Home.

 Our birthrite as a human being is a fusion of <i>growth</i>, <i>healing</i>, and <i>transcendence</i>.
 The metamorphosis of the caterpillar into a cocoon and finally a butterfly is the perfect metaphor found in nature to articulate the <i>Journey of the Human Soul</i>.
 Do <b>not</b> let any person, religion, culture, or society make you think otherwise.